cinnamon-bun/waffletone/README.md

 It's best to "tent" a split keyboard by lifting the inner edges so your hands are tilted.
 In this case I want to add folding feet on both sides so you can set up this one-handed instrument to be played by either hand.

-I usually chose instrument sounds which don't require me to hold down the key to keep a sound going - the sound is triggered and then rings for a while.
+I usually choose instrument sounds which don't require me to hold down the key to keep a sound going - the sound is triggered and then rings for a while.
 Xylophone, dulcimer, and harp are good examples.

 ## Bluetooth